 Removal orders are only suspended once the applicant has formally been confirmed to be an asylum seeker by the Refugee Commissioner, since this confirmation triggers the general protection from non-refoulement guaranteed to all asylum seekers.

-There are two main obstacles faced by asylum seekers.
-The first is lack of information.
+There are two main obstacles faced by asylum seekers in respect of subsequent applications.
+The first is a lack of information.
 Information on the possibility to lodge a subsequent application is never communicated to asylum seekers whose appeal at the RAB has been rejected.
-The other obstacle is the lack of free legal assistance when submitting a subsequent application.
-The only alternative for asylum seekers is to approach JRS which is the main NGO offering a free legal service in the field of asylum.
+The second obstacle is the lack of free legal assistance when submitting a subsequent application.
+The only alternative for asylum seekers is to approach JRS, which is the main NGO offering a free legal service in the field of asylum.